Pd is built on the commandline using traditional Unix-style tools. The source distribution comes with two build systems:

 brew install automake autoconf libtool pkg-config gettext brew link --force gettext

 By default, Pd is built for the current system architecture, usually 64 bit.
 If you want to override this you can use the --enable-universal configure option which allows you to specify the desired architecture(s) when building Pd.
 For Intel/AMD processors, 32 bit is called "i386" and 64 bit is "x86_64".
+For Apple Silicon processors (M1, M2, etc), the 64 bit architecture is called "arm64".
 By default, Pd is built for the architecture of the current system, however you may want a 32 bit Pd to work with existing 32 bit externals on a 64 bit system.
 You can override the defaults with --enable-universal: you want to override this you can use the --enable-universal configure option, as mentioned in the main Autotools Build section.
 On macOS, running this option without arguments will build a "fat" Pd for all architectures supported by the compiler:

 Note: a "fat" Pd may not work on all systems and/or be able to load both 32 or 64 bit externals.
 Additionally, you can specify multiple architectures directly: